JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 Using this example, you can configure GitHub for:

 * Forwarding inspection results to %cloud%
-* Blocking the merge of pull requests if the quality gate has failed
+* Blocking the merge of pull requests if a quality gate has failed

 Follow these steps: